MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-webchat-sso.md

 Single sign on (SSO) allows a client, such as a Web Chat control, to communicate with a bot on behalf of the user.
 Currently, only the [Azure AD v2](~/v4sdk/bot-builder-concept-identity-providers.md#azure-active-directory-identity-provider) identity provider is supported.

 Typically, a Web Chat is embedded in a website page.
 When the user sign on the website, the Web Chat invokes a bot on behalf of the user.
 The website client's token, based on the user's credentials, is exchanged for a different one to access the bot.
-In this way, the user does not have to sign on twice; the first time on the website, and the second time on the bot hence, the term SSO.
+In this way, the user does not have to sign on twice; the first time on the website, and the second time on the bot, hence the term SSO.

 The following diagram shows the SSO flow when using a Web Chat client.